 At the start of 2017 we welcomed Pastor Tony Maan to lead our congregation.
 Pastor Tony has served Maranatha Christian Reformed Church in Lethbridge, AB from 2010 to 2017 as well as serving Bethel Christian Reformed Church in Edmonton, AB for many years prior to that.

 Starting in June 2018 we embarked upon a journey of renewal, taking time to refocus our church priorities and mission through a process called the Renewal Lab.
 The Covid-19 pandemic has put some of these plans on hold throughout 2020-2022, to be revisited in 2023.

 2020-2021 has seen us adapt our services in a variety of ways due to the Covid-19 pandemic.
 New technologies have allowed us to regularly livestream our services to keep the community connected in this way.
-We having been meeting again in person regularly since mid-2022 as we follow AHS guidelines.
+We having been meeting again in person regularly since mid-2022.